express42/postgresql_lwrp/README.md

 - configuration: Hash with configuration options for postgresql.
 Configuration divided to sections, see examples.
 - hba_configuration: Array with hba configuration, see examples.
 - ident_configuration: Array with ident configuration, see examples.
 - replication: Hash with replication configuration.
-Now provider support only streaming replication.
+Now provider supports only streaming replication.
 See examples.
-Cluster must be copied before chef run.
+Cluster must be copied manually before chef run.

 Examples
 ========